karlyanelson/presentations/README.md

 # Presentations

-Write your presentations in markdown and host them all in one place!
+Write your presentations in markdown or html and host them all in one place!

 Built with [Reveal.js](https://revealjs.com/) and [Eleventy](https://www.11ty.dev/).